wp-plugins/blip-slideshow/readme.txt

 = What are the main features? =

-* Reads SmugMug and Flickr Media RSS Feeds
+* Reads SmugMug, Flickr and MobileMe Media RSS Feeds
 * WordPress templates load immediately; reading of Media RSS Feeds is performed in the background
-* Caching of Media RSS Feeds for extra performance (must be enabled in Settings)
+* Supports caching of Media RSS Feeds for extra performance (must be enabled in Settings)
+* If possible, loads photos sized no bigger than the viewport (good for mobile browsing)
 * Supports multiple slideshows in a single post/page
 * Supports Lightbox plugins such as [Lightbox Plus](http://wordpress.org/extend/plugins/lightbox-plus/), [jQuery Lightbox For Native Galleries](http://wordpress.org/extend/plugins/jquery-lightbox-for-native-galleries/), [Slimbox](http://wordpress.org/extend/plugins/slimbox/), [WP-Slimbox2](http://wordpress.org/extend/plugins/wp-slimbox2/) and [Gameplorer's WPColorBox](http://wordpress.org/extend/plugins/gameplorers-wpcolorbox/)